ironfox-oss/IronFox/README.md

 Parts of `branding.patch`, `librewolf-rs-blocker.patch`, and `ublock-assets.patch`, are adapted from [LibreWolf](https://librewolf.net/).
 See [LibreWolf License and Disclaimers](https://librewolf.net/license-disclaimers/).

-`install-addons-from-amo-without-mozaddonmanager.patch` and `tor-spoof-english.patch` are adapted from the [Tor Project](https://www.torproject.org/).
+`disable-sslkeylogging.patch` and `tor-spoof-english.patch` are adapted from the [Tor Project](https://www.torproject.org/).
 See [LICENSE](https://gitlab.torproject.org/tpo/core/tor/-/raw/HEAD/LICENSE).

 ## Notices